 - Change the default text of the Label field in the Element panel as needed.

 - From the Resize on upload dropdown list, select the appropriate compression option: Small, Medium, Large or None.

-Click on the Saved Selection line, and select the required variable from the Variables list.
-Only variables of type Collection of Images are listed.
+- Specify the collection variable that will contain the uploaded photos.
+Click Saved Selection and select a collection from the Variables list.
+Only variables of type Collection of Image will be displayed:

 - The Show/Hide Rule field enables you to show or hide the Photo Upload question during runtime if a specified Rule condition is met.
 (An input question is always displayed by default.)
 To add a Show/Hide rule, click on the plus icon and enter the condition to meet using the Rule Editor that appears:

 After adding the condition, select Show or Hide from the dropdown menu at the lower right to set the question's display status.
 To delete a Rule, click on Delete rule at the top right corner of the Rule Editor.

 For more details and an example, click here.

 - The HTML Reference ID field stores the response in order to make it available for use outside of Interact, for example in CSS or application extensions.
 A unique name is automatically assigned to this field by default, but you can assign a more descriptive name to make it easier to identify.

 - To save your changes, at the lower right corner of the Page Editor, click Create Page (or Update Page).
 The Page Editor closes and the Flow Map is displayed.

 Creating the Saved Selection Variable